 you can exit this agreement and therapy at any time.
 With less than 7 days notice you can exit therapy but you will need to pay the remaining fee.

 - Once you enter into therapy you will agree a weekly or fortnightly slot which you are expected to attend regularly.
 This is your time to attend or not, but you will need to pay for it either way.
 In offering it to you, we are ourselves taking on the cost of that room hire and blocking that space from being offered to other clients on our waiting list.
 You are therefore agreeing to responsible for that regular slot and to retain that slot booking.

-- Each year we allow 4 weeks “free” holiday slots since we recognise that clients need to get away and have a break.
+- Each year we allow 4-6 weeks “free” holiday slots since we recognise that clients need to get away and have a break.
+Xmas has available slots, but time off is of course allowed.
 Any other sessions you cancel or fail to attend must be paid for.
 Whether you choose to attend or not, this is your time.
 You must provide at least the 7 days notice period for this.